dplusf/slate/source/index.html.md

 Our API is under active development, and we plan to release more functionality.
 If there are specific features that you need, please [contact us](http://monapi.io/contact).

+## Server Address

+The base server address is: [https://api.monapi.io](https://api.monapi.io)

+Please note that HTTPS is suggested.
+HTTP will be redirected to HTTPS with 301 Status Code.
+You will not be able to connect through unencrypted HTTP.

+## Throttling

+To improve our application's security and performance we rate limit access to our API.
+Our API will always be accessible for not authenticated Users.
+Rate Limit is 10 Requests per Hour when not sending API Keys in your Headers Request.
+Request was throttled.
+Expected available in 3498.0 seconds."

+## Limits / Throttling

+To avoid individual rampant applications degrading the overall user experience and to improve our application's security performance we rate limit access to our API.
+If you hit the Rate Limit you will get following message:

+`"Request was throttled.
+Expected available in 3498.0 seconds."`

+The monapi API has usage limits to avoid individual rampant applications degrading the overall user experience.
+There are two layers of limits, the first cover a shorter period of time and the second a longer period.
+This enables you to "burst" requests for shorter periods.
+There are two HTTP headers in every response describing your limits status.

+The response headers are:

+Req-Limit-Short
+Req-Limit-Long
+An example of the values of these headers:

+Req-Limit-Short: Remaining: 394 Time until reset: 3589
+Req-Limit-Long: Remaining: 71994 Time until reset: 2591989 In this case, we can see that the user has 394 requests left until the short limit is reached.
+In 3589 seconds, the short limit will be reset.
+In similar fashion, the long limit has 71994 requests left, and will be reset in 2591989 seconds.

+If you feel restricted by these limits, please feel free to contact Pingdom support and request a higher limit.
+The limits are primarily here to protect the system from poorly coded applications, not to restrict you as a user.

 ## Authentication